NoSuchCommand/gpsTools/README.md

 ### Commit content

 One commit should only span an atomic and coherent set of related changes. **Do not** use commits as a way to "backup" your work at the end of the day.
-Pefer either working iteratively between each commit or sorting and splitting your changes into smaller atomic commits.
+Prefer either working iteratively between each commit or sorting and splitting your changes into smaller atomic commits.
 If needed, learn how to use `git add --patch` and/or `git add -i` to achieve this.